Centa Rek: Election

 Rek's early ideological leanings skewed towards the political left.
 Her extensive criticism of the capitalist and neoliberal economic model promoted by figures such as Gonzalo Sánchez de Lozada initially led her to sympathize with the nascent Movement for Socialism.
 When the party's leader, Evo Morales, was elected president, Rek collaborated with his government; she served as Morales's presidential delegate to Santa Cruz and was a member of REPAC, the president's team of representatives to the Constituent Assembly.

 However, by the late 2000s, Rek's strong positions in favor of the autonomist movement in Santa Cruz led her to assume a critical stance toward Morales and his government.
-In 2009, despite her lack of party affiliation, Rek accepted an invitation on the part of the opposition National Convergence (CN) alliance to contest a seat in the Chamber of Senators in representation of Santa Cruz.
+In 2009, despite her lack of party affiliation, Rek accepted an invitation on the part of the opposition National Convergence (PPB-CN) alliance to contest a seat in the Chamber of Senators in representation of Santa Cruz.
 She won the race.